mkopylec/charon-spring-boot-starter/README.md

 - mapping destinations can have custom schemes; when a destination is lack of a scheme part the _http://_ will be prepended
 - X-Forwarded-For, X-Forwarded-Proto, X-Forwarded-Host and X-Forwarded-Port headers are added to every forwarded request
 - to turn off automatic mappings updates set the interval to 0
-- turn off all mappings updates (automatic and triggered by error) if they are not needed
 - the proxy is based on a servlet filter, the order of the filter is configurable
 - do not prepend server context path to mappings paths, it will be done automatically